Data Quality Metric Library

 Specific comments on the metric

-For RCAs that have migrated to AMDS, the metric will filter using the owner of the light.
-Where a light also has a sub organisation assigned, the light will be included if the owner type of the sub organisation is 'LA'.
+For RCAs that have migrated to AMDS, the metric will filter using the owner of the light (luminaire) as AMDS allows for lights (luminaires) to exist with no outreach or pole.
+Where a light (luminaire) also has a sub organisation assigned, the light (luminaire) will be included if the owner type of the sub organisation is 'LA'.

 Changes for 2021/22